www.classicalguitars.ca

 Maintaining the finish

-French-polished shellac finishes are acoustically right, but they are admittedly somewhat fragile.
+While French-polished shellac finishes are acoustically right, they are also somewhat fragile.
 Nevertheless, they can have a long life if properly cared for.

 Water and spilled alcoholic drinks will damage a shellac finish, but the primary enemies seem to be perspiration and body oils.
 It is difficult to stop perspiring, particularly in hot climates, but a few simple procedures can help preserve the finish indefinitely.